Example of How Does 20 % Margin Requirements Work?

 Now if Your Leverage is 100:1

-When trading if you have $1,000 and use leverage option 100:1 & buy 1 standard lot for $100,000 your xauusd margin on this trade is the $1000 in your account, this is the money that you'll lose if your open trade transaction goes against you the other $99,000 that is borrowed from the broker, the broker will close the open trades automatically once your $1,000 has been taken by market.
+When trading if you have $1,000 and use leverage option 100:1 & buy 1 standard lot for $100,000 your xauusd margin on this trade is the $1000 in your account, this is the money that you'll lose if your open trade transaction goes against you the other $99,000 dollars that's borrowed from the broker, the broker will close the open trades automatically once your $1,000 has been taken by market.

-Xauusd brokers will set this level for a trader's account, choose those brokers that set 20 percent margin requirements, in fact, those brokers that set at 20% margin requirement are the best because the likelihood they close out your trade is reduced as shown in examples above.
+Xauusd brokers will set this level for a trader's account, choose those brokers that set 20 percent margin requirements, in fact, those brokers that set at 20% margin requirement are the best because the likelihood they close out your trade is reduced as illustrated in examples above.

 To Learn and Know More about Leverage and Margin - Read the Topics Below: